-Kendrick Perkins Endorses Jaylen Brown’s Contract Extension With Celtics
+NESN

 “Great Job by Wyc, Steve, Danny and my Guy Numbers for getting the Brown deal done!!!! 👌🏾🍀👌🏾🍀👌🏾,” Perkins tweeted.

-While Brown’s new contract terms surprised some, Perkins is one of several figures with Celtics connections who believe the deal is good for the team and the 23-year-old swingman.
+While Brown’s new contract terms surprised some, Perkins is one of several figures with Celtics connections who believe the deal is good for the team and the 22-year-old swingman.
 Ainge praised Brown’s professionalism in the team’s announcement of the deal, and forward Jayson Tatum said in his congratulatory Instagram post he’s looking forward to his teammate buying him dinner.

 Brown will set out to prove he’s worth the investment Wednesday night in Philadelphia when the Celtics open their 2019-20 regular-season schedule against the 76ers.